16 Best Day Trips from Ljubljana, Slovenia

 Trg bana Jelačića in Zagreb

-Although it’s usually done the other way around, spending one day in Zagreb is the most exciting urban outing among these day trips.
+Although it’s usually done the other way around, spending one day in Zagreb is the most exciting urban outing in our list.

-Most Zagreb museums are closed Monday, so plan accordingly if you want to pop in.
+Most Zagreb museums are closed on Mondays, so plan accordingly if you want to pop in.

 How to get there

-Either the train or bus can get you to Zagreb from Ljubljana.
+Either the train or bus can get you to Zagreb.
 Both options take about the same time (about 2h20m to 2h30m) and offer early morning departures.

 Venice

 It may be surprising to see the Italian tourism giant of Venice so far down on this list.
-There’s quite an easy explanation here: unless you absolutely can’t squeeze in a little more time, you need more than one day in Venice to get the full Venetian experience.
+There’s quite an easy explanation here: Unless you can’t squeeze in more time, you need more than one day in Venice to get the full Venetian experience.

-By public transportation, it’s next to impossible to fit in a day trip to Venice from Ljubljana.
+By public transportation, it’s next to impossible to visit Venice from Ljubljana in a day.
 The quickest bus route clocks in at about 4 hours, so you’ll need to rent a car to do it or join an organized tour like this Day Trip to Venice from Ljubljana to make it realistic.

 Grand Canal in Venice

-However you decide to get to Venice, start your day trip off with a boat ride towards St. Mark’s Square (Piazza San Marco).
-There’s plenty to do & see in the square, from people (and pigeons!) watching to admiring world-famous sites like Saint Mark’s Basilica (Basilica di San Marco) and Doge’s Palace (Palazzo Ducale).
+However you decide to get to Venice, start your journey with a boat ride towards St. Mark’s Square (Piazza San Marco).
+There’s plenty to do & see in the square.
+Do some people- (and pigeon-) watching and admire world-famous sites like Saint Mark’s Basilica (Basilica di San Marco) and Doge’s Palace (Palazzo Ducale).

 Be sure to carve out some time to check out one of Venice’s many bacari (traditional wine bars) to eat some cichetti, small appetizers similar in concept to Spanish tapas.